bgandon/gitlab-ansible/README.md

 3. Write your variables file.

-    First, we create the `vars.yml` file with the value for our `gitlab_external_fqdn` related to the DNS record above.
+    Following the example provided in `vars.example.yml`, we create the `vars.yml` file with a value for our `gitlab_external_fqdn`, related to the DNS record above.

         ```shell
         cat > vars.yml <<EOF